Invite friends and family to read the obituary and add memories.

 It is with deep love and sorrow that we announce the passing of our beloved husband, brother, father, grandfather, great-grandfather, and friend to many, Kenneth Michael Rindal, who passed away on Thursday, June 11, 2026, surrounded by family.

 Kenneth was born on July 19, 1953, and attended school in Osseo, Wisconsin, where he excelled in football and developed a lifelong love of the game.
-In his younger adult years, Kenneth also enjoyed playing baseball with the guys.
 He remained a devoted Green Bay Packers fan and rarely missed an opportunity to cheer on his beloved team.
 His love of sports continued throughout his life, and he especially enjoyed attending his children's and grandchildren's sporting events.
 Whether it was football, baseball, volleyball, or any other activity they were involved in, Kenneth was proud to be there supporting them from the sidelines.

 Kenneth was a proud United States Marine Corps Veteran who served during the final years of the Vietnam War.
 His time in service shaped the strong sense of duty, resilience, and compassion that he carried throughout his life.
 Serving in Vietnam made him fearless.
 He had the heart of a servant, always willing to help anyone in need, and he lived his life taking care of others before himself.

 Kenneth was a dedicated hunter safety instructor for 48 years and was just two years away from receiving his 50-year instructor rifle, an achievement he greatly looked forward to.
 He was passionate about teaching others and sharing his knowledge of the outdoors.
 He also served as a snowmobile safety and ATV safety instructor for the past three years and became a boater safety instructor this past year.
 He was also a volunteer firefighter and EMT for several years, continuing his lifelong commitment to serving others.
-Kenneth was a proud member of the VFW and American Legion for many years.
+Kenneth was a proud member of the VFW and American Legion for many years and was always eager to serve both.

 Kenneth loved the outdoors, especially hunting and fishing, which were among his greatest joys.
 He loved camping with family and friends and spending time out on his boat.
 Some of his favorite days were spent fishing and enjoying fish fries with those he loved.
 He cherished time spent with friends over coffee at the Foster Cenex and the Eleva Legion, where stories, laughter, and friendship were shared.
 As he got older and his health issues from Vietnam worsened, he and Linda spent their winters in Florida, where he enjoyed boating and spending time with close friends.